 He'd figured it was instinct already.
 Some left over reflex from when it had been their room and all toys had to be hurried out of the living room before their father returned home, rather than a means of.. continuing.

 Thor clears his throat softly, and despite the circumstances, despite what they've just done, he somehow looks the most relaxed he's seen him in a long time.
 And Loki feels it too, like a great weight's been lifted off of his soul.
 It should be the opposite, he thinks.
-Their father is home, he has no idea what his brother will say or do in regards to Jane, Loki isn't even an adult for another year, but..
+Their father is home, he has no idea what his brother will say or do in regards to Jane, Loki won't be eighteen for months, but..